RU-ITI202/fall17-assignment-2-jjz92/README.md

 Good Bye Have a Nice Day!
 ```

+Make sure you create helper methods instead of putting entire testing code in Main method for getting options and calling appropriate function once you receive the options.
+Before you start working on user input just implement the tester methods as provided in the starter code.
+Once you have everything working enable the user input and comment out the tester code.

 ## Total Possible Points: 100

 1. Program runs as submitted - 5 points
-2. Program accepts all valid option (1-6) only and handle errors properly - 10 points
+2. Program accepts all valid option (1-7) only and handle errors properly - 10 points
 3. Program adds new Items - 10 points
 4. Program update existing Item - 10 points
 5. Program delete existing Item - 10 points
 6. Program display existing Item - 10 points
-7. Program display all items in proper order category A first, name, barcode - 15 points
+7. Program display all items properly  - 10 points
+8. Program display only selected category items - 10 points
-8. Program exits without problems with proper message - 5 points
+9. Program exits without problems with proper message - 5 points
-9. Code is well documented using Javadocs - 10 points
+10. Code is well documented using Javadocs - 10 points
-10. Program handles errors properly - 15 points
+11. Program handles errors properly - 10 points
 	* Shows error for user input (validate double, string, char, etc)
 	* Shows error when Item not found or invalid barcode entered